haveyoudebuggedit/debugged.it/content/blog/2020-09-03-tcp-connections-can-break-silently.md

 The default for this timeout is 10 minutes.
 Service A may hang for 10 minutes.
 Other services that rely on service A may also hang for that amount of time.

-{% warning %}
+{{% warning %}}
-Be careful!
-In a development environment you may not see this happening if all your services run on the same machine.
+**Be careful!** In a development environment you may not see this happening if all your services run on the same machine.
 TCP connections always give you a connection closed error if the other party crashes.
-{% /warning %}
+{{% /warning %}}

 So, what can you do?
 First of all, don’t use microservices if you don’t have to.
 I know, it’s the cool thing to do, but microservices bring *more* complexity due to the network in-between, not less.
 Other than that, you can implement the aforementioned [circuit breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html), tune TCP timeouts, and turn on [TCP keepalives](https://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html).